-Students who owe balances and who, within 30 days of the beginning of any semester, have not made arrangements with the Business Office to make payments may not continue in class.
+Students who owe balances and who, within 30 days of the beginning of any semester, have not made arrangements with Finance and Accounting Services to make payments may not continue in class.
 If a financial obligation remains at the end of the semester, an official transcript will not be released, until the obligation has been fulfilled.